DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/05 Accessibility/10 Accessibility Standards Compliance.md

         <td><ul>
                 <li>Keyboard navigation is not supported for ColumnChooser items in 'drag' mode.</li>
                 <li>DataGrid is navigated with the Tab key in the data area.</li>
-                <li>The master-detail feature does not support keyboard navigation.</li>
-                <li>Adaptive rows cannot be expanded/collapsed using keyboard navigation.</li>
             </ul>
         </td>
     </tr>